ASL-for-All 5K (Walk, Run & Roll)

 Event summary

-Join us for the vibrant ASL-for-All 5K (Walk, Run & Roll) event on Saturday, September 27, 2025, in Olathe, Johnson County!
-This exciting second annual fundraiser aims to foster a β€œShared Signing Community,” where both Deaf and non-Deaf individuals can communicate using American Sign Language (ASL).
-The 5K race will take place on the scenic Indian Creek Trail, starting and finishing at Frontier Park, with the race kicking off at 8:30 AM.
+Join us for the vibrant ASL-for-All 5K, taking place on Saturday, September 27, 2025, in Olathe, Kansas!
+This exciting event celebrates inclusivity and community by fostering connections between Deaf and non-Deaf individuals through the beautiful language of American Sign Language.
+The 5K walk, run, and roll will take participants along the picturesque Indian Creek Trail, starting and ending at Frontier Park.
+Registration opens at 7:30 AM, with the main race kicking off at 8:30 AM, followed by delightful Fun Runs for kids at 9:30 AM.

 Organiser's Description